thejessewinton/convert-region/README.md

 # convert-region

 A simple utility to convert region abbreviations to full names and vice-versa.
 Built with Typescript.
-Less than 4KB with zero dependencies.
+Less than 15KB with zero dependencies.

 ## Story

 I found myself building an application with location data being return from an existing API as abbreviations but, for presentation's sake, I needed full state names.
 I ended up writing a utility locally within my project, and ultimately decided to publish.
 I'll continue updating it with more countries, and eventually take over the world.
-Check out my website [if ya wanna](https://jessewinton.works).
+Check out my website [if you want.](https://jessewinton.works).

 ## Usage